Demographics of Zimbabwe: Current estimates

 Population Estimates by Sex and Age Group (01.VII.2020):

 Vital statistics

+United Nations estimates

 Registration of vital events in Zimbabwe is not complete.
 The Population Department of the United Nations prepared the following estimates.

-Fertility and births
+Demographic and Health Surveys

 Total Fertility Rate (TFR) (Wanted Fertility Rate) and Crude Birth Rate (CBR):

-Fertility data as of 2010-2011 (DHS Program):
+Fertility data as of 2010–2011 (DHS Program):

 Life expectancy at birth

 Life expectancy from 1950 to 2021 (UN World Population Prospects):

 Ethnic groups

 According to 2012 Census report, 99.6% of the population is of African origin.

 Of the rest of the population, the great bulk—perhaps 30,000 persons—are White Zimbabweans of European ancestry, a minority which had diminished in size prior to independence.

 The vast black majority has grown at a projected annual rate of 4.3% since 1980.
 Although present figures are difficult to ascertain, the white community once reproduced itself at an annual rate (under 1.5%) similar to that of most totals in developed nations.
 Of the two major ethnolinguistic categories, Shona speakers formed a decisive plurality at (80<)% and occupied the eastern two-thirds of Zimbabwe.
 Ndebele speakers constitute about 16%, and none of the other indigenous ethnic groups came to as much as 2% in recent decades.
 African speakers of nonindigenous languages included migrant workers from Malawi, Zambia, and Mozambique.

-Over 90% of White Zimbabweans are of British or British diasporan origin; at various times many emigrated from South Africa and elsewhere.
+Over 90% of White Zimbabweans are of British or British diasporan origin; at various times, many emigrated from South Africa and elsewhere.
 After World War II, Zimbabwe (then Southern Rhodesia) received a substantial influx of emigrants from the United Kingdom—a handful previously resided in other colonies such as India, Pakistan and Kenya.
 Also represented on a much smaller scale were individuals of Afrikaner, Greek, and Portuguese origin.
 After Rhodesia's Unilateral Declaration of Independence in 1965, Ian Smith's administration removed technical obstacles to immigration from southern Europe.

 A heavily urbanised Coloured population is descended, partially, from early unions between White Rhodesian settlers and local Black African females.
 Many, however, can also trace their ancestry to the Dutch/Khoisan mulatto clans of the Cape.

 With the exception of a select few who were brought to Zimbabwe as railroad workers, most Asians in Zimbabwe arrived from India pursuing employment or entrepreneurship.
 An educated class, they have traditionally engaged in retail trade or manufacturing.